nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 ## Excluding Artifacts

-Artifacts can be excluded from transforms using `exclude`:
+Artifacts can be excluded from transforms using `excludeTransform`:
 ```
 jakartaeeMigration {
     // These artifacts have intentional references to 'javax'